emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 	:param parent: The parent folder, either as a path (e.g. `'/usr/lib'`) or an object previously returned from a `FS.createFolder()` or `FS.createPath()` call.
 	:type parent: string/object
 	:param string name: The name of the new file.
 	:param string url: In the browser, this is the URL whose contents will be returned when this file is accessed.
-In a command line engine, this will be the local (real) filesystem path from where the contents will be loaded.
+In a command line engine, this will be the local (real) file system path from where the contents will be loaded.
 Note that writes to this file are virtual.
 	:param bool canRead: Whether the file should have read permissions set from the program's point of view.
 	:param bool canWrite: Whether the file should have write permissions set from the program's point of view.
 	:returns: A reference to the new file.